uday-routhu/models/README.md

 2. Education Initiatives:
    - Based on the analysis, education level was found to be a significant predictor of income.
 Stakeholders could consider investing in education initiatives to help individuals improve their education and potentially increase their income.

+3. Targeting Age Range:
+   - Individuals in the age range where the probability of earning >50K is higher could be targeted for higher-income financial products or services.

 ## Conclusion
 This project aimed to predict an individual's income using various features from the Adult Income Dataset.
 The analysis provided insights into the relationships between features and income, and the predictive models helped in achieving accurate income predictions.
 The recommendations provided can guide stakeholders in making informed decisions to address income-related challenges.